shivamujawame/AIW-Infra-Migration/Labfiles/Module 01.md

     ![Screenshot of the 'Azure Migrate: Server Migration - Replicating machines' blade showing the replication status as 'Protected' for all 3 servers.](Images/replicate-9.png "Replication status")

    > **Note**: Please make sure to run the **validation steps** for this task before moving to next tasks as there are few dependencies. **Not** running the validation after performing this task will result in **validation failure** as the status of the Virtual Machine will be changed from **Protected** to **Planned  failover** when you migrate the servers in Task6.

 #### Task summary

-In this task you enabled replication from the Hyper-V host to Azure Migrate, and configured the replicated VM size in Azure.
+In this task you enabled replication from the Hyper-V host to Azure Migrate and configured the replicated VM size in Azure.

 ### Task 4: Configure Networking